-Hi everyone!
 Today we are sharing a fantastic scratch Banana Cake with Butter Pecan Cream Cheese Filling Recipe!
 If you’ve been searching high and low for the PERFECT scratch banana cake recipe, congratulations!
 You’ve just found it!

 This Banana Cake is the perfect recipe for fall gatherings or Thanksgiving celebrations, but your family and friends are sure to beg for it all year round!
 There’s something so comforting about a good old fashioned banana cake, isn’t there?

 Have fun experimenting with different frostings and fillings too, like Chocolate or Peanut Butter Buttercream Filling.
 YUM!
 This tried and true scratch banana cake recipe is sure to become a favorite.

 Banana Cake with Butter Pecan Cream Cheese Filling

 Buttered Pecans for Filling:

 - 3 tablespoons (14g) butter, melted